Saturday, October 24, 2009

 "Instead, God deliberately chose things the world considers foolish in order to shame those who think they are wise.
 And he chose those who are powerless to shame those who are powerful."

-“Brethren, I do not regard myself as having laid hold of it yet; but one thing I do: forgetting what lies behind and reaching forward to what lies ahead, I press on toward the goal for the prize of the upward call of God in Christ Jesus.”
+"Brothers, I do not consider that I have made it my own.
+But one thing I do: forgetting what lies behind and straining forward to what lies ahead, I press on toward the goal for the prize of the upward call of God in Christ Jesus."